TehGM/Discord.Interactions.AspNetCore/README.md

 ```

 ### Registering new Application Commands
-The library will not load and register commands by default.
+The library will not load and register Application Commands by default.
 This is opt-in, as enabling this feature will overwrite all commands your application might've already registered with Discord.

 However, re-registering commands from the application can be useful if you only run a single instance of the application, as it'll ensure that all your commands are automatically updated and tracked.
 If you wish to enable this feature, set `RegisterCommands` option to true.
 Additionally, you'll also need to provide bot token and application ID.
 Both can be found on [Discord Developer Portal](https://discord.com/developers/applications).
 ```csharp